Moroccan mafia: History (1960–1995)

 During the 1980s, De Pijp and Bos en Lommer districts located in Amsterdam, housed the most Moroccan immigrants.
 During this period, many Dutch-Moroccans saw this as an opportunity to export hashish from the Ketama mountains in Morocco to the Netherlands, often aboard their old vehicles such as Mercedes S-Class cars.
-It was around this time in the mid-1980s that the modern mafia structures started to evolve, before intensifying over time.
+It was around this time in the mid-1980s that the modern mafia structures started to evolve.
 These trafficking businesses eventually represented a 10 to 12 billion-dollar revenue in 40 years.
 The traffickers were used to crossing borders, carrying weapons, and they were known in Morocco to be very violent.
 The Moroccan state has abandoned and neglected the Rif region for many years by refusing to invest in the infrastructure, which has prompted most Moroccans from cities like Al Hoceïma and Nador to devote themselves entirely to the production of Hashish.
 In the 1980s, cocaine gained a lot of popularity.
 These were also the years when Dutch Penose crime syndicates were inspiring the Moroccan community to enter the hard drug business, which would make them eventually more money than hashish.